Last few days for views on housing plans consultation

-People have been finding out more about the draft plan which sets out how Wiltshire Council can plan effectively for growth and meet housing needs for the future at four information events this month.
+Wiltshire residents are encouraged to have their say on the draft plan which sets out how Wiltshire Council can plan effectively for growth and meet housing needs for the future before the consultation closes this week.

-Today (26 July) is the last of the information events on the draft Housing Site Allocations Plan at Trowbridge County Hall from 12 noon to 7pm.
-The plan sets out how to meet housing needs in the most sustainable way for the period up to 2026.
+The draft Housing Site Allocations Plan sets out how to meet housing needs in the most sustainable way for the period up to 2026.
 The online consultation for the plan launched on 14 July for 10 weeks up to 5pm on 22 September 2017.

 The draft plan and accompanying documents are also available at the council's main offices (Chippenham, Salisbury and Trowbridge) and Wiltshire Council libraries.

 Housing growth is a government priority and all local authorities have to prepare plans to identify sites for development.
 Much of the housing growth for Wiltshire has already been delivered or identified and the proposed plan brings forward further sites, designed to ensure the scale of growth appropriate for Wiltshire as a whole is managed and directed at the most sustainable locations.